This is a recount of my early computing history.

 Scroll of Megastyle, in my humble opinion one of the C64's best coders, hacked Maniacs of Noise's Stormlord music player and coded an editor for it, Audiomaster:

-There were, at least virtually, too many "-men" in the scene those days, so I came up with a new handle, Drumtex, which just was a combination i liked from some words on paper.
+There were, at least virtually, too many "-men" in the scene those days, so I came up with a new handle, Drumtex, which just was a combination of some random words on paper.
 I made a bunch of songs in both editors.
 Some were used in Megastyle's demos, most remained unused.
 Listening to them now, they all pretty much sound the same.
 I could create several "tunes" in a day, re-using a lot of the sounds.

 During this time I was swapping demos and being envious of the crisp sound of other musicians like JCH, Johannes Bjerregaard, Laxity, Maniacs of Noise...
 The desire to create more advanced sounds than the SID (aka.
 6581, the C64's sound-chip) could produce was really strong.
-Unlike today, where authentic SID- (or chip-)sound is a virtue in itself.
+Today, authentic SID- (or chip-)sound is a virtue in itself, but those days we wanted more, much more.

 As the spoiled brat I was, I had no qualms about complaining that Audiomaster was too hard to use, and that I'd prefer something tracker-based instead, like Soundmaster above.
 I remember I wrote this in a "note-writer", a popular form of communication on the C64.

-I hope for the challenge, rather than my complaining, Scroll made a sequel, Audiomaster 2:
+I hope for the challenge, rather than my complaining, Scroll got to work and hammered out the sequel, Audiomaster 2:

-Sadly, I don't think I ever made any music with Audiomaster 2, because by then, the lure of the Amiga had become too great.
+Sadly, I don't think I ever made any music with Audiomaster 2, because by then, the temptation of the Amiga had become overwhelming.
 After the summer of 1990 I replaced the C64 with an Amiga 500 and immediately started building a contact network for swapping demos and games.
 I also picked up making music using the famous Noisetracker by Mahoney+Kaktus:

 In 1991, Protracker arrived.
 It quickly dominated the music scene, and was the go-to tool for music over the next few years.

 Fun anecdote: At the Cryptoburners' Amega party in june 1991, my friend Rancor and I approached Lars Hamre, the author of Protracker 1.1b, questioning how the splash image (the Protracker info image you see above) was encrypted.
-Lars told me it was not encoded, just byte-run encoded to save space, and gave me the encoding routine on a disk!
+Lars told me it was not encrypted, just byte-run encoded to save space, and copied over the encoding routine on a disk which the handed to me!
 Not long later, we replaced the image and released "Protracker 1.1c".
-I'm sure it ended up in someone's collections, but the only difference was the logo.
+I'm sure it ended up in someone's collections, but the logo was the only difference.

 I also applied and was accepted into a few demo groups at the time, of which I can recall: Exit (1991), Cytax, and Deadline.
 Not exactly the pinnacles of the scene, no offense.
 In contrast, Rancor went on to join world-famous groups like TRSI, Scoopex and Absolute!

-By 1992 I renamed myself to Lloyd Rosen (Rosen after Ron Rosen, author of the Atari/C64 game Mr. Robot, which I quite recently did a remake of).
+By 1992 I renamed myself to Lloyd Rosen (Rosen after Ron Rosen, author of the Atari/C64 game Mr. Robot, which I later did a remake of).
 Over the years it devolved into lloyd and llyode.
 I still use those from time to time.

 I also learned assembler programming on the 68000, in the hope of creating demos and games.
 In the summer of 1991, my friend Caustic and I xeroxed two copies of the Amiga Hardware Reference Manual at our school.
 About 700 pages in total!
 His father worked there, so the keys to the school were, let's just say, available.